mshaked1/Merlin-Guides/readme.md

 There is a cross-browser polyfill that would allow this code to run in both Mozilla and Chrome (although they would both need to be loaded to the individual extension stores separately)

-### Potential pitfall:
+### Potential pitfalls:
-Some requests may start late due to ads or other browser quirks that would cause them to fire off long after the callback was called (i.e. Youtube)
+1. Some requests may start late due to ads or other browser quirks that would cause them to fire off long after the callback was called (i.e. Youtube)
+2. The chrome.webNavigation.onCompleted event sometimes fires twice for the same page, which causes a new interval to start

 ## Another solution (that I did't code)